GwangWooKim/RecSys-GNN/README.md

 ```
 $ sh setup_cuda121.sh
 ```
-:fire:**Note that the shall script is running on cuda 12.1, so modify the `setup_cuda121.sh` file up to your local machine.**:fire:
+:fire:**Warning: The shall script is running on cuda 12.1, so modify `setup_cuda121.sh` file up to your local machine.**:fire:

 ## How to run
 All arguments of the implementation are set to reproduce the results of the presentation.
 We highly recommend running with GPU and using the suggested values that were optimized by our study.